 Employees & Recruitment

-The Parish Council shall provide an environment free from discrimination and harassment and it recognises the contribution made by staff from all backgrounds especially from those within the above Protected Groups.
+The Parish Council shall provide an environment free from discrimination and harassment and it recognises the contribution made by staff from all backgrounds especially from those within the above protected characteristics.

 The Parish Council will take full account of the provisions of the Equality Act 2010 when recruiting staff.
 Section 60 of the 2010 Act relates to the recruitment process and specifically covers the enquiries that can be made before employment.
-An employer is not permitted to ask questions about a job applicant’s health before offering work or, where not in a position to offer work, before including the applicant in a pool of applicants from whom the employer intends (when in a position to do so) to select a person to whom to offer work.
-If an employer does ask health questions before a job is offered and subsequently does not offer the person a job, the burden of proof will be on the employer to prove that there was no discrimination.
-An applicant cannot bring an action solely on the grounds that a prohibited question on health was asked.
-However, the Commission for Equality on Human Rights (CEHR) has powers under the Equality Act 2006 to enforce a breach of these provisions.
+Section 60 of the Equality Act 2010 places restrictions on questions about the health or disability of applicants before an offer of employment is made.
+The Council will only make pre-employment health or disability enquiries where permitted by the Equality Act 2010, for example where necessary to establish whether reasonable adjustments are required for an assessment process or where an enquiry falls within another statutory exception.

-Advertisements for recruitment will not request applicants from a particular age range; neither will application form request dates of birth or other age-related details.
+Advertisements for recruitment will not request applicants from a particular age range; neither will application form request dates of birth or other age-related details unless there is a lawful and relevant reason for requesting such information.

-All application forms shall state that the Parish Council encourages applications from all, including and especially those from the Protected Groups.
+All application forms shall state that the Parish Council encourages applications from all, including and especially those from the people who share protected characteristics.

 In order not to discriminate against younger people, all application material will emphasise the importance of skills and potential, as well as experience.